alan-turing-institute/RSE4DataScience18/lightnings/README.md

 # Lightning Talks

-The conference with begin with lightning talks.
+The conference will begin with lightning talks.

 ## Who?